apeterswu/Depth_Growing_NMT/readme.md

 # Depth Growing for Neural Machine Translation
-This repository is the code for ACL 2019 short paper: Depth Growing for Neural Machine Translation.
+This repository is the code for paper of ACL 2019: Depth Growing for Neural Machine Translation.

 The project is based on the [fairseq](https://github.com/facebookresearch/fairseq).
 (Please get familar with the fairseq project first)